ajaffer/vehicle-detection/README.md

 ###Discussion

 ####1.
 Problems / issues faced during this project
 Where will your pipeline likely fail?
+It is currently not able to detect on coming traffic.
+I need to use smaller box sizes.

+Extra Fun:
+I Run the pipeline along with the Advance Lane's pipeline.
+I have added the code along side the Advanced Lanes code, so that I can run them in in combined pipeline.

+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]
+![alt text][image11]

+And here is a short video [video2]

 Future Improvements:
 * It would be a good idea to extrapolate the direction of movement and look in that direction for object detection.
 * The current pipeline is running very slow, I will look into making it performant.
 * I am using SVM Linear classifier, I would research into using Deep Learning models in order to improve the results.
-* Run the pipeline along with the Advance Lane's pipeline.
-I have added the code along side the Advanced Lanes code, so that I can run them in in combined pipeline.